 We often see this go wrong.

 It doesn’t matter what type of company you are or at what stage of growth, nowadays almost everything is done digitally.
-My colleague already wrote an article on employee onboarding.

 But, why would you want to set up an extensive and costly onboarding process?